 Every negotiated agreement contains a negotiated grievance procedure.
 This is the exclusive procedure for resolving bargaining unit employees’ grievances that fall within its coverage; the union is the exclusive representative under this procedure.
 Negotiated grievance procedures do not apply to employees serving probationary periods.

-The negotiated grievance procedure usually begins with the grievant or his or her representative presenting an informal grievance to the first-line supervisor.
-If not resolved, the grievant can raise the matter up through the chain of command.
+The negotiated grievance procedure usually begins with you or your representative presenting an informal grievance to the first-line supervisor.
+If not resolved, you can raise the matter up through the chain of command.
 (Each negotiated agreement details the grievance process.)
-Once the final decision has been issued, the matter can be raised to final and binding arbitration only by the union; an employee cannot raise a matter to arbitration.
+Once the final decision has been issued, the matter can be raised to final and binding arbitration only by the union; you cannot raise a matter to arbitration.

 Unfair Labor Practices